susanmeerdink/FLIR_thermal_tools/README.md

   * batch_extract_temp_for_class: This function extracts temperature values for pixels of interest.
 This is a directory of images.
   * create_class_mask: This function creates a mask of K-Means classes of interest
   * apply_mask_to_rgb: This function applies the K-Means class mask to the RGB imagery
   * develop_correct_emissivity: This function takes user input and defines the appropriate emissivity for each K-Means class.
+See section below about assigning emissivities.
   * correct_temp_emiss: This function takes the correct emissivity and runs temperature correction
   * plot_temp_timeseries: this function displays the timeseries data with mean, min, and max temperature.